BruceHanzi/PyMysqlConnectorTool/README.md

 For help with available commands, type 'help' in the tool's console.
 To view the logs, type 'log' or 'tail'.
-You can also specify the number of log lines to display, `e.g. tail 10 to show the last 10 lines of the log file.`
+You can also specify the number of log lines to display, `e.g. 'tail 10' to show the last 10 lines of the log file.`

 ## Why is the DMG File So Large?